-68-year-old woman struck, killed by MTA bus in the Bronx
+Woman struck, killed by MTA bus while crossing street in the Bronx

 Police say the victim was crossing the street when she was struck and killed by the bus in front of 2500 Johnson Ave around 8:30 p.m.

+She was pronounced dead on the scene.
 Police say the bus stayed on the scene.

+Officials say the Manhattan-bound BXM14 bus was operating at Kappock Street and Johnson Avenue at the time of the incident.

 No arrests have been made at this time and the investigation is ongoing.